Comiclyy/dotfiles/README.md

 Use the green rice when changing the colors because it is all one color

+# todo

 Fetch TODO: `curl -s https://raw.githubusercontent.com/Comicly69/dotfiles/main/todo/todo.txt | cat`

+# flux

+Flux is a program for automatically running git commands to commit, push and such easily.
+Currently flux is very simple and just uses one arugment, if you type flux -s it will fetch the HEAD remote repo from github and merge before commiting. if you run it without -s it will just run without syncing to HEAD.

+# theme

+A tool to switch gnome-shell themes.
+Type `theme <theme>` to change the theme. for example run `theme orange` to change the theme to orange

 # Notes: